nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   e.g. `deletebuyer 7` if the list is only 5 entries long.

-* If commands are missing specific parameters required for it to execute, an error message will be displayed that contains information about the syntax of the command and its required parameters.
+* If commands are missing specific inputs required for it to execute, an error message will be displayed that contains information about the syntax of the command and its required inptus.
 </div>

 ### Add Commands